 After it’s been quickly learned, I’ll pass out bells and hopefully everyone will be able to get a few turns.

 As for performing it in Sacrament meeting, I will assign a few kids to ring bells.
 I usually pick from Sr. Primary and I’ll try to pick those that haven’t performed yet.

-Download my to-go lesson plan also available using the button below for quick reference.
+Download my to-go lesson plan also available at my Resource Library for quick reference.